Graz has a good reliable transportation system. Below are some of the ways to get around by bus, tram, train and car sharing.

 In the inner city center, the tram is free between Jakominiplatz and Hauptplatz plus an additional stop in both directions, e.g. to the Schlossbergplatz or to the Kunsthaus.
 Just look out for the Altstadt Bim stickers at the tram stops.

 I like to buy strips of 10 tickets (available from most Tabak/ Trafiks) so I always have a ticket handy.
 Remember to validate them, as ticket inspectors are quick to fine here!
-You can also purchase tickets on the bus with cash, ticket machines on trams (cash and cards) and on the BusBahnBim app on your phone.
+You can also purchase tickets at ticket machines on trams (cash and cards) and on the BusBahnBim app on your phone (buses no longer take cash).
 Occasionally there are special days when travel is free or a 1 hour ticket is valid for the whole day so keep a eye out on the Graz transportation website for info.

 For trips outside of Graz there are regional Postbuses (look for the three digit numbers – city buses only have 2, X refers to an express bus).
 The price of your ticket will depend on which zone you are travelling too.